2014 Winter Olympics medal table: Russian team doping case

 On 18 July 2016, the McLaren Report was published alleging that the Russian government had sanctioned the use of performance-enhancing drugs by Russian athletes in the 2014 Winter Olympics.

 On 9 December 2016, a World Anti-Doping Agency report expanded upon the previous report and included the note that "Two [Russian] [sport] athletes, winners of 4 Sochi Olympic Gold medals, and a female Silver medal winner in [sport] had samples with salt readings that were physiologically impossible" and that "Twelve [Russian] medal winning athletes ... from 44 examined samples had scratches and marks on the inside of the caps of their B sample bottles, indicating tampering".

 In December 2016, following the release of the McLaren Report on Russian doping at the Sochi Olympics, the International Olympic Committee announced the initiation of an investigation of 28 Russian athletes at the Sochi Olympic Games.
 The number later rose to 46.

 From 1 November 2017 to 22 December 2017, the IOC handled 46 cases related to Russian team doping.
-3 cases have been closed without sanction and without official disclosing the names of suspected athletes.
-43 Russian athletes were disqualified from the 2014 Winter Olympics and banned from competing in the 2018 edition and all other future Olympic Games as part of the Oswald Commission.
+Three cases were closed without sanction and without officially disclosing the names of suspected athletes.
+43 Russian athletes were disqualified from the 2014 Winter Olympics and banned from competing in the 2018 edition and all other future Olympic Games, as part of the Oswald Commission proceedings.

-All but one of these athletes appealed against their bans to the Court of Arbitration for Sport.
-On 1 February 2018, the court overturned the sanctions on 28 athletes meaning that their Sochi medals and results (except four-man bobsleigh) are reinstated, but decided that there was sufficient evidence against 11 athletes to uphold their Sochi sanctions.
-On 24 September 2020, the court overturned the sanctions on a further two athletes, meaning that one Sochi medal and result in women's biathlon sprint are reinstated, but decided that there was sufficient evidence against one other athlete to uphold Sochi sanctions in women's biathlon relay.
+All but one of these athletes appealed their bans to the Court of Arbitration for Sport.
+On 1 February 2018, the court overturned the sanctions on 28 athletes, meaning that their Sochi medals and results (except four-man bobsleigh) were reinstated, but decided that there was sufficient evidence against 11 athletes to uphold their Sochi sanctions.
+On 24 September 2020, the court overturned the sanctions on a further two athletes, meaning that one Sochi medal and result in women's biathlon sprint were reinstated, but decided that there was sufficient evidence against one other athlete to uphold Sochi sanctions in women's biathlon relay.
 The court also decided that none of the 42 athletes should be banned from all future Olympic Games, but only the 2018 Games.

 Separately, on 15 February 2020, the International Biathlon Union announced that because of a doping violation, Evgeny Ustyugov and Russian men's 4 x 7.5km relay team had been disqualified from the 2014 Olympics.
-The IOC results affirm the decision, but medals have not been reallocated yet.
+The IOC affirmed the decision and approved reallocation of medals in September 2025.